NUS-HPC-AI-Lab/VideoSys/docs/opensora.md

 - `--enable_layernorm_kernel`: Whether enable the layernorm kernel optimization.
 This speeds up the training process.
 The default value is `False`.
 Recommend to enable it.
 - `--enable_flashattn`: Whether enable the FlashAttention.
 This speeds up the training process.
 The default value is `False`.
 Recommend to enable.
 - `--enable_modulate_kernel`: Whether enable the modulate kernel optimization.
 This speeds up the training process.
 The default value is `False`.
 This kernel will cause NaN under some circumstances.
 So we recommend to disable it for now.
+- `--text_speedup`: Whether enable the T5 encoder optimization.
+This speeds up the training process.
+The default value is `False`.
+Requires apex install.
 - `--load`: Load previous saved checkpoint dir and continue training.